Alan Newman, MD

-Dr. Valan serves as Medical Director of Psychosomatic Medicine, course director of the Psychosomatic Medicine seminar, Off-ward supervisor for the PGY-2 residents, and Caseload supervisor for PGY-3 residents in the Outpatient Psychiatry clinic.
+Dr. Valan is the Medical Director of the Psychosomatic Medicine, and course director of the Psychosomatic Medicine seminar.

-Dr. Yue is a Staff Psychiatrist and a member of the Core Faculty.
-She supervises residents on a weekly basis for their outpatient cases.
+Dr. Yue supervises residents on a weekly basis for their outpatient cases.
 She teaches child psychiatry courses for PGY-2 and 3 residents and supervises PGY-2 residents for their child psychiatry rotation at the Child Development Center at CPMC.